-After logging in the system for the first time, you will see the main screen:
+After logging on to the system for the first time, you will see the main screen:

 In the Add New Account screen (Figure 3‑3):